Are you considering releasing equity with a lifetime mortgage, but you’re unsure of how it may impact you and your loved ones?

 Equity release refers to a financial product that allows you to unlock the cash tied up in your house.
 However, you can only gain access once you’re 55 years or older.

-You can get the capital value in your home as a lump sum or an income based on the house’s value.
-The loan, plus interest, will be paid back from the sale of your home when you pass away or move into permanent care.
+You can get the capital value in your home1 as a lump sum or an income based on the house’s value.
+The loan, plus interest, will be paid back from the sale of your home when you pass away or move into long-term care.

-Equity release is a secure way to release money that you’ll pay when you die or move into residential care.
+Equity release is a secure way to release money that you’ll pay when you die or move into residential care2.
 Its process is also straightforward and easy to understand.

 Discover: What’s a Lifetime Mortgage